 Creative Fabrica is a cross between Envato Elements and Creative Market.
 You can buy OpenType and TrueType fonts and other design resources individually or get an all-access membership for unlimited downloads.

 The prices at Creative Fabrica are excellent.
 However, the quality is hit or miss.
 There are some excellent fonts and resources available, but there are also a lot of lower-quality items.
 In my opinion, Envato Elements offers a much better value because of the higher-quality resources.
 But if you’re looking for unlimited downloads at a great price, check out Creative Fabrica.

 One of the downsides is that the site’s usability isn’t the best.
 I find myself wading through the search results to find what I’m looking for.

 You can view popular fonts, browse by tag or classification, or search.
-You can find excellent fonts that match the quality of some premium fonts.
+You can find excellent fonts that are free of charge and still match the quality of some premium fonts.